 Council

-The EUROPARC Council is elected every four (changed from three years during the 2023 General Assembly) years by the EUROPARC Federation’s General Assembly composed of our membership.
-Apart from the 6 members of Council and President directly elected by members, the Council invites up to 5 co-opted members who have an advisory role within the Council.
+The EUROPARC Council is elected every four years by the EUROPARC Federation’s General Assembly composed of our membership.
+Six Council members and the President are directly elected by EUROPARC members.
+Furthermore, the Council invites up to five co-opted members who have an advisory role within the Council.

-Our work is overseen by the EUROPARC Council and President.
+EUROPARC’s work is overseen by the its Council and President.
 They bring a wealth of experience and expertise to bear on the work of the Federation and also represent EUROPARC across Europe.
 They monitor that EUROPARC is functioning well and focus on the strategic direction of EUROPARC.

 Get to know our Council members here: